Audebert96Adamo/laravelProject/readme.txt

 // GENERATIN MIGRATIONS
+** create Home slide table **
 php artisan make:model HomeSlide -m

-then once the home_slides_table.php and Models/HomeSlide.php are set up you can use :
+then once the create_home_slides_table.php and Models/HomeSlide.php are set up you can use :

 php artisan migrate

-then go to phpMyAdmin and you'll see a new table "home_slides" created
+then go to phpMyAdmin and you'll see a new table "home_slides" created ** create About table ** php artisan make:model About -m

+set up create_abouts_table.php and About.php

+php artisan migrate

 // IMAGE INTERVENTION PACKAGE